NOTE: New WSU purchased computers are set up by the CAHNRS Computer Support Group

 Connecting to the Wireless Network:

-You need to follow the instructions at the ITS HelpDesk site.
+Submit an IT support request at the CAHNRS IT Support Portal.
 You will do this only once for each computer.

 Connecting to the Wired Network (jack in the wall):